 Lynda Canel is a resident of Highland Park, Ill.
 She and her husband Scott have two children, one who has fragile X syndrome.
 Lynda discovered the UC Davis MIND Institute Fragile X Research and Treatment Center during her ongoing search for the most leading-edge treatments for her daughter.
 Lynda also served for 10 years on the board of directors of the National Fragile X Foundation with MIND Institute Medical Director Randi Hagerman, through whom she became familiar with the MIND Institute and Randi and Paul Hagerman’s fragile X investigations.
 Lynda is committed to her daughter’s care and has made a personal philanthropic commitment to the MIND Institute to support fragile X research.

-Chrysa Demos is a resident of Stony Brook, N.Y., and a Sacramento native.
-Her parents, Angelo and Sofia Tsakopoulos, established the Tsakopoulos-Vismara Endowed Chair, held by the Executive Director of the MIND Institute and are one of the MIND Insitute’s Founding Families.
+Chrysa Demos is a resident of Sacramento, California.
+Her parents, Angelo and Sofia Tsakopoulos, established the Tsakopoulos-Vismara Endowed Chair, held by the Executive Director of the MIND Institute and are one of the MIND Institute’s Founding Families.
 Chrysa’s personal connection to the MIND Institute stems from her deep respect and admiration for Dr. Louis Vismara.
 Chrysa has been a dedicated member of the local MIND Advisory Council for several years and she remains committed to supporting the philanthropic efforts of the MIND Institute throughout the East Coast region.
 Chrysa served as vice president of AKT Development Corporation, the largest land development company in Sacramento.

 Gail Goldstein Heyman is a resident of Marietta, Ga., and is the president and co-founder of the Fragile X Association of Georgia.
 Her longtime career as a dental hygienist inspired her passion for service and community activism.
 Gail serves on several local and national boards and has been recognized by many organizations for her service.
 She and her husband, Lyons Heyman, Jr., became involved with efforts to support fragile X research when their adult son, Scott, was diagnosed with fragile X syndrome as a young boy.
 Through an interesting fusion of dentistry and medical research, Gail and her family made a unique personal contribution to fragile X research by donating her son’s extracted wisdom teeth for the purpose of stem cell research for fragile X syndrome.
 Gail enthusiastically shares the MIND Institute’s vision to uncover the causes of, and find new and more effective treatments for, neurodevelopmental disorders such as fragile X syndrome.